RESEARCH INTERESTS

 - Statistical analysis: Advanced statistical modelling techniques using R; Generalised linear modelling, Generalised Additive Mixed Models and Functional Data Analysis.

-- Oceanographic instruments: Sonardyne FETCH pressure sensor preparation, programming and deployment, Sea-Bird Microcat, Anderaa current meter, Sea-Bird CTD operation and data processing, RD Instruments ADCP operation, VMDas software operation and data processing, deep ocean mooring design and deployment.
+- Oceanographic instruments: Sonardyne FETCH pressure sensor preparation, programming and deployment, seabed corer operation, benthic survey using tiled imagery and video from Autonomous Underwater Vehicle platform, Sea-Bird Microcat, Anderaa current meter, Sea-Bird CTD operation and data processing, RD Instruments ADCP operation, VMDas software operation and data processing, coastal and deep ocean mooring design and deployment.

 - Autonomous Underwater Vehicles: Seaglider pilot, deploy / recovery and data processing.